 How to Prepare

-In addition to the row which applicants are required to pass at a 60% rate during Phase I Testing and at an 80% in the academy, police cadets are required to participate in a lot of physical training.
+In addition to the initial physical fitness test which applicants are required to pass at a 70% rate during Phase I Testing and at an 80% in the academy, police cadets are required to participate in a lot of physical training.
 This includes, but is not limited to: sprinting, jogging, squats, push-ups, sit-ups, carrying weight overhead, planks, and intervals.
 We highly recommend that potential applicants begin an exercise regimen that includes cardio exercise prior to or at the time of application and to remain consistent with your training throughout the hiring process.
 An effective regimen should include High Intensity Interval Training (HIIT) or CrossFit style workouts.
 Prospective or current applicants should also utilize a row machine on a regular basis since being hired and graduating the academy are partially based on your row performance.
 The Austin Police Department uses Concept 2 rowers on the number 5 setting for these tests.

 Studying self-defense, especially a form that includes grappling or ground wrestling, prior to the academy is not required but is encouraged if it would make you feel more at ease mentally.
 Our Training Academy instructors realize that not everyone has engaged in a physical fight and will teach hours upon hours of defensive tactics to make sure you are capable of properly protecting yourself before graduating the police academy.
 While fighting isn’t necessarily something that happens often in policing, it is important that you are capable of protecting yourself and others.

 Minimizing and coping with stress